71 years and growing.

 By 1959, through hard work and determination, Low Temp had moved into its present-day facilities and was once again operating at full capacity.
 W. B. Casey had become the President and CEO of the company and remained so until his death in 1994.
 At that time, William E. (Bill) Casey, then Executive Vice President, took over as President, CEO and Chairman of the Board.
 Bill Casey, his wife and children hold full ownership of Low Temp and have since the late 90s.

 Since 1959, LTI’s facilities have seen eight expansions.
 With three separate divisions, LTI occupies over 200,000 square feet of plant space on 17.5 acres.
-Our employee headcount has grown to approximately 175.
-Continuing the strong tradition of family ownership, quality products and excellent service, LTI is proud to be one of the country’s leading innovators and manufacturers of custom food service equipment and décor.
+Our employee headcount has grown to approximately 165.
+Continuing the strong tradition of family ownership, quality products and excellent service, LTI is one of the country’s leading innovators and manufacturers of custom food service equipment and décor.

 In 2017, we celebrated 70 strong years and announced plans to build a new company headquarters.